 Instructor Requirements and Resources

-Kindly review the information below to find important instructor requirements and resources.
-The Faculty Senate and the Office of the Executive Vice President & Provost have determined that the information listed below represents the minimum required content for all course syllabi:
+As we work to wrap-up the fall semester and enjoy end-of-semester and holiday festivities, please find below our Policies for Instructors for your spring semester class preparations.
+Kindly review the information below that the Faculty Senate and the Office of the Executive Vice President & Provost have determined represents the minimum required content for all course syllabi:

 • Name and number of the course